 I try so hard to be so perfect.
 I am a good student and do a great job at work, but no one knows how hard it is for me.
-I try to concentrate on my, but I keep having these obsessive thoughts about how fat I am.
-I get on this scale and have only lost 1 pound.
+I try to concentrate on my work, but I keep having these obsessive thoughts about how fat I am.
+I get on the scale and have only lost one pound.
 I just want to lose 5 more pounds.
 I thought when I got to this weight I would be skinny enough but now that I’m there I still need to lose more.

-I keep track of every calories and carbs I consume each day in my diary.
+I keep track of every calorie and carb I consume each day in my diary.
 Yesterday I had a diet coke and a chocolate chip cookie.
 Today so far I haven't eaten anything.
-I haven't had anything to drink because every time I drink water it makes my stomach stick out and I weight more on the scale.
+I haven't had anything to drink because every time I drink water it makes my stomach stick out and I weigh more on the scale.
 If I can just make it through today I can get back on track.
 I hate how many calories the chocolate chip cookie has.

-We understand and are able to help overcome these thoughts, reset intuitive eating habits and balance exercise.
-Our professional staff, exemplary clinical program components and the safe nurturing environment we provide can give you or your loved one the best opportunity to recovery from anorexia.
+The professional staff at our anorexia treatment centers provide comprehensive clinical programs and a safe, nurturing environment to give you or your loved one the best chances for recovery.
 Anorexia treatment at Rebecca’s House can be the starting point of a new life – Recovery For A Lifetime!